Monterey County Bicycling Resources Directory / Bike Community Leaders

 13. Emergency Ride Home for Commuters

 What’s the benefit of registering with the Emergency Ride Home program?
 If you use your bicycle or another form of alternative transportation–such as the Monterey Salinas Transit system (MST bus)–even one day a week, you can get reimbursed for taxi or rental car fee of up to $60 if a family emergency occurs (e.g., illness or crisis) or if you are asked to work late (unexpected overtime required by employer).

 14. Sea Otter Classic

-“A Celebration of Cycling,” including races (mountain, road, and more), Expo, Activities for Kids, Night Rides, Gran Fondo recreational rides, Little Bellas Day Camp, and Much More
+“A Celebration of Cycling,” including races (mountain, road, and more), Expo, Activities for Kids, Night Rides, Gran Fondo recreational rides, Little Bellas Day Camp, and much more.

-This four-day event includes North America’s largest bicycle exposition, along with Sea Otter Village featuring lots of fun, free activities for kids and others.
+This four-day event includes North America’s largest consumer bicycle exposition, along with Sea Otter Village featuring lots of fun, free activities for kids and others.
 Check out the Festival section at SeaOtterClassic.com.
 Gran Fondo fully-supported recreational rides are part of the mix too!

 The HER Helmet Thursdays Project was created and founded in Monterey County in November 2009 as another volunteer project of Mari Lynch.
-Males and females of all ages, locals and visitors, can get discounts at participating Monterey County businesses and organizations on Thursdays just because they ride a bike.
+Males and females, locals and visitors can get discounts at participating Monterey County businesses and organizations on Thursdays just because they ride a bike.

 Dates: Ongoing, year-round, with some date restrictions.

-17. Bikes and bicycle gear for people unable to buy their own
+17. Bikes and bicycle gear for people unable to buy their own; also, homeless outreach

-Yes, in Monterey County, there are people whose budgets do not, at this time, allowing purchasing a bike and essential bike gear, such as headlights for night riding or helmets for youth.
-Here are ways to help them get on two wheels!
+Yes, in Monterey County, there are people whose budgets do not, at this time, allowing purchasing a bike.
+Many also cannot purchase essential bike gear required by law, such as headlights for night riding or helmets for people under 18.
+Here are ways to help:

-Graduates of the Monterey County Probation Department Youth Center bike repair and safety class would benefit from donations of bike locks, lights, pumps, tool kits, and more.
+- Graduates of the Monterey County Probation Department Youth Center bike repair and safety class would benefit from contributions of bike helmets, U-locks, lights, pumps, tool kits, and more.
 This is the first high school bike tech class in Monterey County!
 The class serves 14- to 17-year-old boys who come from all over the county.
 See “Teach Teens Well” to learn more.

 18. Fixed Gear / Fixies